 I didn’t think covering the boxes in fabric would be extremely difficult.
 However, I’m not a seamstress and I basically had to create slipcovers for each box with odd angles.
 The results were a long shot from being perfect but they were 100% better than plan A and still better than plan C.

+With fabric covered boxes, I used our video projector showing lego guys to trace designs on the boxes.
+I then went to work painting each design with craft paint.
 This was probably my favorite step out of the whole project.
 I remember Steve was out of the country the week before Halloween and all I had was cardboard box bodies somewhat put together before he left.
 As I painted late into each night he was gone, I saw the costumes coming together and it made excited.
 Each detail I painted added to authenticity and it wasn’t the chore I thought it would be.
 The task was more than rewarding and I watched some great movies in the process.

 My mom came into town while Steve was gone and was with me while I painted a few of the bodies.
 She shook her head in disbelief that I was spending as much time as I was on each body.
 And although the word “crazy” escaped her lips more than once in describing the process (or perhaps referring to me in general) she pitched in and helped me out.
 Two of the costumes needed some pants to go with their bodies – and she sat at the sewing machine and whipped them out.
 Where was she when I was covering the boxes?!

 By the time Steve arrived home just in time for Halloween, he was amazed by the finished product.
 The kids continually tried them on and loved them.
 The bodies and the heads sat on our dining room table in hopes of not being ruined before the big day and everyone that came to our house and saw them could not wait to see them in action.